ashwin-pc/merge_files/README.md

 ## Overview

-The File Combination Tool is a Node.js script that combines multiple files from a specified directory (and its subdirectories) into a single output file.
+The File Combination Tool is a Node.js script that combines multiple files from a specified directory (and its subdirectories) or a GitHub repository folder into a single output file.
 It supports various programming languages and file types, providing options to include or exclude specific files or directories, remove header comments, and output statistics about the largest files and folders processed.

 ## Features

 - Combine multiple files into a single output file
-- Support for multiple programming languages and file types
+- Support for both local directories and GitHub repositories
-- Include specific files/folders or process all files in the base directory
+- Process specific files/folders or all files in the base directory/repository
 - Exclude files/folders based on patterns
 - Remove specified header patterns from files
 - Output statistics on the 20 largest files processed
 - Output statistics on the 10 largest root-level folders processed
 - Estimate the total number of tokens in the combined output
+- Colorized console output for improved readability

 ## Installation